alfredpenha/business-lawyers/functional_requirements.md

 - Standard Avvo directory layout and taxonomy are used; no on-page account creation needed.
 - Ratings/reviews are precomputed and supplied by backend; no inline review submission.
 - Sponsored placements, if any, are injected by a ranking service with clear labels.
-- Geo defaults to El Segundo city centroid unless user overrides location.
+- Geo defaults to the selected city centroid (e.g., El Segundo) unless user overrides location.
 - Ask-a-question routes to existing Avvo Q&A flow with attribution.
 - Cookie consent stored client-side (cookie/local storage) and respected.
 - Profile content (about, resume, answers) is read-only here; edits happen elsewhere by the lawyer.
 - Discipline data is provided by a trusted source and flagged for display when present.
 - Save/bookmark uses existing Avvo account system; social logins are federated via OAuth and do not auto-post to networks.
 - Logged-in state is assumed available (account menu, notifications, saved items, asked questions, reviews, sign out); authentication UX itself is out of scope except for redirects from save/bookmark flows.
+- CI/CD and containerization are assumed to be in place (build/test/deploy pipelines using containerized services); establishing the pipeline itself is out of scope.